 The General Education Requirements are reviewed and assessed by the General Education Assessment and Curriculum design Committee (GEACC).
-This committee is composed of one library representative, one student representative, and 10 faculty as well as non-voting members from the Registrar, Institutional Research, and the Dean of Academic Affairs.
+This committee is composed of one library representative, and 10 faculty as well as non-voting members from the Registrar, Center for Academic Planning and Student Success (CAPSS), Curriculum and Educational Affairs (CEAC) and the Dean and Associate Dean of Academic Affairs, and the Dean of Academic Affairs.
 The committee must have at least one member with expertise in each competency area, and each academic division must have at least one and no more than 3 members.